 What is distance learning?

-Distance learning is a way of studying without having to go to a polytech or university.
+Distance learning is a way of studying without having to attend in person.
 Lectures are often broadcast online and assignments are completed by correspondence.

 Is distance learning for you?